jyidiego/raxcloud_queue_demo/README.md

 -----------------
 ```
 You'll need to provision a server with docker installed on it.
 The following
-instructions will provision a Rackspace cloudserver.
+instructions will provision a Rackspace cloudserver with docker.
 1. Setup the environment variables for the nova client:
 OS_REGION_NAME=IAD
 OS_TENANT_ID=